-This paper presents the achievements, challenges and toolbox of the European Union in the field of democratisation.
-By giving an overview of the European Union's multi-faceted approach to democracy promotion, this paper puts forward the capacity of the European Union to act as a 'normative power'.
+It presents the achievements, the challenges and the toolbox of the European Union in the field of democratisation.
+By giving an overview of the European Union multi-faceted approach to democracy promotion, this research paper puts forward the capacity of the European Union to act as a 'normative power'.

 This paper forms part of DPI's commitment to democracy building and aims to support and strengthen collaboration and research on democratic advancement.
-The paper was prepared for the Democratic Progress Institute (DPI) with the invaluable assistance of Hélène Pinto.